 This step is not recommended for most Java Orbix applications.
-See "Setting ORB Properties for the Orbix ORB" on page 24 for the recommended ways of setting the ORB properties.
+See Setting ORB Properties for the Orbix ORB for the recommended ways of setting the ORB properties.

 The org.omg.CORBA.ORBClass property can be set programatically using the Properties parameter of ORB.init(), as in the following example: